 Our staff will oversee the education of your child whilst at Manor Green School.
-The Head Teacher strategic overview of the educational provision of all young people in the school and has high expectations of staff.
+The Headteacher has a strategic overview of the educational provision of all young people in the school and has high expectations of staff.
 This ensures that appropriate and effective programmes of education are delivered.

-The Head Teacher is supported in this task by a team of leaders, as well as teachers and support staff.
+The Headteacher is supported in this task by a team of leaders, as well as teachers and support staff.
 The line of accountability and communication is as follows:

-Head Teacher → Deputy Head Teacher → Head of Department → Cluster Leader → Teacher → Higher Level Teaching Assistant (HLTA) → Specialist Support Assistant (SSA), and Care assistants
+Headteacher Associate Headteacher Assistant Headteacher for the Department Cluster Leader Teacher Higher Level Teaching Assistant (HLTA) Specialist Suppo rt Assistant (SSA), and Care Assistants

-Heads of Department are accountable for the rates of progress across several classes of students.
+Assistant Heads for the Department are accountable for the rates of progress across several classes of students.
 Cluster teams meet regularly to discuss work with students, and classes.
 Clusters are grouped by curriculum and age.
 The school is split into first school, middle school and upper school.
-Within this system we have Independence clusters, towards independence clusters, and clusters specialising in Autism and Sensory curriculums.
-First school clusters specialise in the Early Years Foundation Stage curriculum.
+Within this system we have Independence clusters, Towards Independence clusters, Early Years and a First School cluster, together with clusters specialising in Autism and Sensory curriculums.
 Class teams, led by the class teacher, meet regularly to discuss planning and personalised programmes for students.
 The class teams work closely with the Therapeutic Learning Support Team (Physiotherapy, Speech Therapy and Occupational Therapy and many others) to ensure that students' needs are met.
 The teams will also meet with other external professionals as needed for input into the student's programme.

 Parents/carers will be involved in discussions about their child's education, to help develop the most effective programme.